 Their success stories are many!
 These groups have undertaken such projects as the growing and selling of a variety of cash crops, raising and selling chickens and goats, making school uniforms, and paying school fees for families unable to provide the funds to do so.
 However, the greatest benefit is each group member's increased ability to stabilize their own family's spiritual, economic, and physical health.
 Many are able to provide for their children's education!

 Spiritual wholeness is nurtured through these groups as women hear the Good News, become vibrant disciples of Christ, and grow in their faith.
 Each group’s weekly (or bi-weekly) meetings include Christian education and discussion.
+So far, thirteen groups have received The Holy Bible in their own language!

 WE groups also become a platform for members to increase their confidence, exercise leadership skills, form social networks, raise awareness about important topics, and act collectively to improve their lives and communities.
 Each group’s weekly (or bi-weekly) meetings include discussion of their plans for addressing health issues such as malnutrition, malaria, HIV/AIDS, and COVID.